-However, due to the lack of capital funding certainty from Government, the Budget does not assume any funding from Government from April 2023 onwards.
-Therefore, even with the cost savings and additional income proposals, the Budget has
+However, at the time of preparation, due to the lack of capital funding certainty from Government, the Budget did not assume any funding from Government from April 2023 onwards.
+Therefore, even with the cost savings and additional income proposals, the Budget had to assume a 'managed decline' scenario to be financially balanced.
+This scenario involved deteriorating asset conditions, no new enhancement schemes and very significant service reductions of I8 per cent reduction overall in bus services and a nine per cent reduction in Tube and rail services.

-This would be disastrous for London and the wider UK, and it is therefore critical that we secure longer-term Government capital funding for major enhancements and renewals.
-Securing Government capital funding for committed major asset replacements, such as the Piccadilly line rolling stock, would enable us to use our operating income to support our services and avoid the drastic level of service reductions the Budget currently assumes.
+This would have been disastrous for London and the wider UK, and it was critical that we were able to secure a longterm capital funding settlement with the Government on 30 August 2022, for major enhancements and renewals.
+Having secured Government capital funding for committed major asset replacements, such as the Piccadilly line rolling stock, this enables us to use our operating income to support our services and avoid the drastic level of service reductions that the Budget had to assume.
+Government remains committed to supporting London and the transport network on which it depends via this funding settlement.